DiegoEstebanGG/acue/README.md

 # BuddyBoss Custom Plugin

-Here is the test i solved whit the build of a plugin for doing the creation of the field and building the diferen opcions of the test.
+This plugin was created as part of a test to demonstrate the ability to build custom functionality within the BuddyBoss platform.

-## Setup
+## 🚀 Setup

-1. Install this plugin in your `wp-content/plugins/` directory.
+1. Upload this plugin to the `wp-content/plugins/` directory.
-2. Make sure the BuddyBoss plugin is installed and activated.
+2. Make sure the [BuddyBoss Platform](https://www.buddyboss.com/resources/docs/platform/) plugin is installed and activated.
 3. Activate this plugin from the WordPress admin panel.

-## Features
+## ✅ Features

-- **Customizable field for the learning goal**
+### 🔹 Customizable Field: Learning Goal
-  Adds a custom "Learning Goal" field for members.
+Adds a custom **"Learning Goal"** field to member profiles using BuddyBoss profile fields.

-- **Shortcode `[learning_community_directory]` with filter**
+### 🔹 `[learning_community_directory]` Shortcode
-  Displays a member directory with a filter by learning goal.
+Displays a filterable member directory based on the selected learning goal.

-- **Shortcode for activity feed**
+### 🔹 Course Activity Feed Shortcode
-  Shows activity in the courses you are enrolled in.
+Shows recent activity updates from courses the user is enrolled in.

-- **Join course button**
+### 🔹 "Join Course" Button
-  Allows users to join a course if they are not already enrolled.
+Displays a button for users to join a course if they are not already enrolled.

-- **Members-only content access**
-  Restricts certain content to registered members only.

-- **Custom login redirect message**
-  Displays a custom message after login and redirects the user.
+### 🔹 Members-Only Content Restriction
+Restricts access to selected pages (e.g. “Member Resources”) to logged-in users with specific roles (Subscriber or higher).

+### 🔹 Custom Login Redirect Message
+Displays a **custom warning message** on the login form when users are redirected from a protected page, such as:

+> ⚠️ *Please log in to access member-only resources.*

+---

+## 📁 File Structure